 Practical implementation of safety technology

 Start with what’s already in place.
 Most manufacturers already have cameras covering critical zones.
-Modern AI video platforms (like Spot AI) use existing infrastructure—no rip-and-replace required.
+Modern video AI platforms (like Spot AI) use existing infrastructure—no rip-and-replace required.

 Customize alerts and monitoring.
 Each facility has its own risks.
 Set up AI rules to focus on your biggest hazards—be it machine guarding, forklift traffic, or PPE compliance.